avanikawa/docs_haptik/docs/other/support.md

 title: Need Help?
 ---

-Haptik Support provides you with everything which will help you achieve your outcomes and find success.
-It is mix of tools and technology, people, and resources designed to proactively help you find quick solutions, optimize performance, lower costs, and innovate faster.
-We save time for your team by helping you to move faster and focus on your core business.
-We are determined to make our customers successful on their Haptik journey and address requests that range from answering best practices questions, guidance on configuration, all the way to break-fix and problem resolution.
+Haptik Support provides you with everything to help you achieve your outcomes and find success.
+It is a mix of tools, technology, people, and resources designed to proactively help you find quick solutions, optimize performance, lower costs, and innovate faster.
+We aim to provide best in class support by answering best practices questions, guidance on configuration, all the way to break-fix and problem resolution.
+We are determined to make our customers successful on their Haptik journey.

 We focus on helping you achieve the outcomes you need to make your business successful.
 It is our approach to Support that sets Haptik apart.

-We’re here to help to -
-- Find the right solution for you
-- Connect you with helpful resources

-We aim to provide best in class support.
 Haptik Guidance and the Customer Success Team is always there to help you during your journey with Haptik.
 Along with that, we also have a dedicated Support team to help you with any questions on the platform or the deployed solution.

 In this article, you'll learn how to contact our Support team and find resources to help you with your Haptik account.